mle2718/flukeRDM/CODE_OF_CONDUCT.md

 Do not attack, demean, disrupt, harass, or threaten others or encourage such behavior.

 This Code of Conduct applies to all people participating in this project.
-It applies to all modes of interaction online including GitHub project repositories, remote calls, and in person.
+It applies to all modes of interaction online including GitHub project repositories, remote calls, and in-person.

 # Reporting Guidelines

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Min-Yang Lee at Min-Yang.Lee@noaa.gov or Tammy.Murphy@noaa.gov with a description of what has occurred and any supporting information that would be helpful.
-After receiving a concise description of your situation, Min-Yang or Tammy will review the report and determine next steps.
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Min-Yang Lee at Min-Yang.Lee@noaa.gov or Tarsila.Seara@noaa.gov with a description of what has occurred and any supporting information that would be helpful.
+After receiving a concise description of your situation, Min-Yang or Tarsila will review the report and determine next steps.
 We will respect confidentiality requests for the purpose of protecting victims of abuse.